 In addition, having no running water to bathrooms used by young children makes it difficult to keep the children clean and dispose of bathroom waste in a sanitary manner.
-Lack of running water and working toilets in a school that serves so many young children remains the biggest ongoing obstacle for staff in providing high quality care.
+The lack of running water and working toilets in a school that serves so many young children remains the biggest ongoing obstacle for staff in providing high-quality care.

 This project is to provide running water throughout the school to serve 3 additional bathrooms and the kitchen.
 In addition, three toilets and two sinks will be repaired to full functionality.